Key takeaways

 If you bank with Bank of America or Wells Fargo, using that bank as your business lender is a natural choice.
 But if you don’t have a relationship with either bank, each meets slightly different needs.

-Choose Bank of America for variety of business loans
+Choose Bank of America for business loan variety

 Bank of America offers more small business loans to businesses with good-to-excellent credit than many other lenders.
+You can get a term loan, several business lines of credit, equipment financing, commercial real estate loans or SBA loans.
 It also has a cash-secured business line of credit that can help business owners improve their business credit scores and qualify for affordable loans down the road.

 Choose Wells Fargo for unsecured business lines of credit